How to Reduce Drinking Without Completely Removing it From Your Life

 Cutting back isn’t about saying “no” to wine—it’s about saying “yes” to the version of yourself you want to live as.

-Maybe your “why” is better sleep, more energy for your kids, clearer skin, or finally losing that bloat.
-Maybe it’s setting a powerful example for your family.
+Maybe your “why” is better sleep, more energy for your family, brighter skin, or feeling lighter in your body.
+Maybe it’s setting a powerful example for the people who matter most.

 Anchor it with something visible: a photo on your fridge, a bracelet you wear, or even a sticky note on your laptop that says: “Strong.
 Clear.
 Present.”